 Public high-throughput DNA methylation microarray datasets were searched and obtained from the TCGA project and the GEO database.
 After careful search, a GSE record named GSE52826 was found.
 And we also downloaded the comprehensive methylation dataset of esophageal cancer from TCGA project.
 There is 4 ESCC and 8 normal tissue samples, while 84 ESCC and 3 normal tissues were included in TCGA dataset.
 In addition, we also found that there are 78 EAC and 13 adjacent normal tissues in TCGA dataset.
 To increase the sample size for a more robust biomarker discovery, the adjacent normal tissues of the EAC and ESCC were combined for analysis.
 Finally, 84 EACC as well as 16 normal tissues from TCGA were obtained for further analysis.

 We then conducted the wilcoxon rank-sum test to find the most significantly differentially methylated CpGsites in the datasets derived from TCGA project.
 Simultaneously, the methylation differences of the candidate CpGsites in the GEO dataset were also obtained for further validation.
 It is of great importance that the methylation rate of the candidate biomarker should be very low in the normal tissues as well as in the peripheral blood in case of its future application in the non-invasive cancer diagnosis.
 As a result, we then filtered the candidate CpGsite with high methylation percentage in the CD4+ and CD8+ T cells of the healthy normal samples from our unpublished dataset.
-Finally, after careful manual check and due to the technical limit of our targeted bisulfite sequencing method, we selected five of our candidate biomarkers for the further validation, including cg05249644, cg15830431, cg20655070, cg26671652 and cg27062795.
+After that, we then constructed the multiplex PCR reaction system for the candidate CpGsites.
+Due to the technical limitations of the multiplex PCR, we then designed the primers and filtered some of the CpGsites which may in conflict with the system.
+Finally, we selected five of our candidate biomarkers for the further validation, including cg05249644, cg15830431, cg20655070, cg26671652 and cg27062795.

 Patients, samples and DNA